Why buy from us ?

 To pay online your tickets to visit Barcelona, are accepted the classic means of payment used worldwide such as: Visa, Mastercard, Alipay, iDeal, GiroPay or Paypal.

-Discover city sightseeing at your own pace with our selection of Hop On Hop Off bus tour tickets.
-An extraordinary and economic way to make a first connection with main tourist attractions
+Discover city sightseeing at your own pace with our selection of Hop-On Hop-Off bus tour tickets.
+An extraordinary and economic way to make the first connection with main tourist attractions.

 Don't queue with this bestseller!

 Avoid the crowd with fast track tickets and access to one of the worldwide most visited art museums.
 More than 4200 artworks by Pablo Picasso + temporary exhibitions.